 The optional vision program is a fully-insured, employee paid vision insurance program administered by Davis Vision and includes these benefits: eye examination, spectacle lenses, frames, and contact lenses.
 Contact lenses purchased from the Davis Vision Formulary at independent network provider offices include fitting and follow-up charges.
 Retail locations and optometrists affiliated with these locations do not offer the Davis Vision Formulary or the Davis Vision Eyeglass Collection options.
-Note, this vision insurance plan is optional coverage and not included as part of your UVa Health Plan.
-Those enrolled in the UVa Health Plan will continue to receive the Discount Vision Plan as part of their UVa Health Plan package.
-Participation in the UVa Health Plan is not necessary to enroll in the new optional vision insurance offered by Davis Vision.
+This vision insurance plan is optional coverage and is not included as part of your health plan benefits.
+Those enrolled in the UVa Health Plan will continue to receive the Discount Vision Plan as part of their UVa Health Plan benefits.
+Participation in the UVa Health Plan is not necessary to enroll in the optional vision insurance offered by Davis Vision.

-Those persons eligible to be dependents on the plan are legally recognized spouses and children under the age of 26.
+Those persons eligible to be dependents on the plan are legally recognized spouses in the Commonwealth of Virginia and children through December 31st of the year in which they turn 26.
 Children include biological children, step children, adopted children, and foster children.
 Children can remain on the health plan through December 31st of the year in which they turn 26.
-Other children for whom you are the legal guardian with permanent custody who are unmarried, live with you 100% of the time in a parent-child relationship, and are declared as a dependent on your federal tax return can remain on the health plan through December 31st of the year in which they turn 26.
+Other children for whom you are the legal guardian with permanent custody who are unmarried, live with you 100% of the time in a parent-child relationship, and are declared as a dependent on your federal tax return can remain on the vision plan through December 31st of the year in which they turn 26.

 Coverage for dependent children who are incapable of self-support due to a mental or physical handicap may continue beyond age 26 if proof of the handicap is furnished to and approved by the Claims Administrator PRIOR to the dependent's 26th birthday and they are unmarried, live with you 100% in a parent-child relationship, and are declared as a dependent on your federal tax return.